Patient Blog

 Pregnancy ultrasound image showing increased nuchal translucency

-If your NT test comes back inconclusive or positive, you have the option to request more information about the results.
-You can also ask your practitioner to discuss further testing with you, including:
+If your NT test comes back inconclusive or positive, you can request more information or ask your practitioner to discuss further testing, such as:

-• Chorionic Villus sampling (CVS): Performed by extracting a small number of cells from the placenta.
-These cells are called chorionic villi and carry the same genetic material as the fetus and can test for many anomalies.
-CVS tests for Down syndrome, cystic fibrosis, sickle cell disease and other conditions but does not test for birth defects like heart problems.
+• Chorionic Villus sampling (CVS): Performed by extracting cells, called chorionic villi, from the placenta.
+They carry the same genetic material as the fetus and can test for many anomalies.

 What to expect at a 14 weeks pregnant ultrasound appointment